MyRetroStore/ZXMUX-Tester/software/README.md

 ```

-Once the firmware has been uploaded run Arduino IDE, or any other terminal comms program, and view the serial outout.
+Once the firmware has been uploaded run Arduino IDE, or any other terminal comms program, and view the serial output at 115200 baud.

-The testing will start and runn 20 passes checkking the CAS lines and multiplexer logic levels.
+The testing will start and run 20 passes checking the CAS lines and multiplexer logic levels.

-During the test the PASS/FAIL LED's will alternate showing the test is under way.
+During the test the PASS/FAIL LED's will alternate showing that the test is under way.
 At the end of the test the PASS or FAIL LED will display depending on the test outcome.

 ![Serial Output](https://github.com/MyRetroStore/ZXMUX-Tester/blob/main/software/serial-output1.png?raw=true)